List of Major League Baseball career batting average leaders

 Josh Gibson has the highest career batting average (.371) in major-league history.

 In baseball, the batting average (BA) is defined by the number of hits divided by at bats.
 It is usually reported to three decimal places and pronounced as if it were multiplied by 1,000: a player with a batting average of .300 is "batting three hundred."
 A point (or percentage point) is understood to be .001.
 If necessary to break ties, batting averages could be taken to more than three decimal places.

 Catcher Josh Gibson, whose career ended in 1946, has the highest batting average in major-league history.
 (Note: The list presented includes players and statistics from defunct leagues considered "major" by Major League Baseball, not only the National League and American League.
 See Major League Baseball#Other recognized leagues.)
 He batted .371 over 14 seasons, mostly with the Homestead Grays.
 In addition, he also holds the single-season record for highest batting average in major league history at .466 in 1943.
 Gibson never recorded a batting average of under .316 in any qualifying season.
 Ty Cobb is second all-time with a career batting average of .367.
 He won a record 11 batting titles in the American League from 1907–1909, 1911–1915, and 1917–1919.
 Oscar Charleston is third with a career batting average of .363.
-He is the only player to have won consecutive Triple Crowns, having done so in 1924 and 1925.
+Charleston and Gibson are the only players to have won consecutive Triple Crowns, having done so in 1924 and 1925 and 1936 and 1937, respectively.

 Career batting average leaders

 Different sources of baseball records present somewhat differing lists of career batting average leaders.
 (Note: For example, Baseball Reference requires a player to have had at least 3,000 plate appearances in their major-league career to qualify, while Baseball Almanac requires 1,000 career games played and 1,000 career at bats; both exclude Josh Gibson, who had 2526 plate appearances in 602 games.)
 Until the incorporation of statistics from Negro league baseball into major-league records in 2024, Ty Cobb was the consensus leader; subsequently, he was supplanted by Josh Gibson.
 The below table presents the 100 players with the highest qualified batting averages for their major-league careers, as published on MLB.com.
 A player must have a minimum of 5,000 at bats to qualify for the list.
 (Note: The 5,000 at bat minimum used by MLB.com results in the omission of Shoeless Joe Jackson, who had 4,981 at bats during his major-league career.)
 For Negro League players, the minimum is set at 1,800 at bats, or 5,000 at bats combining their Negro league, National League, and American League statistics.

-As through the end of the 2025 season, no active player appears in the list below; the active player ranking highest is Jose Altuve, 143rd with a .303 career batting average.
+As of September 20, 2026, no active player appears in the list below; the active player ranking highest is Jose Altuve, 171st with a .300 career batting average.